No new trial for man behind illicit Silk Road website

-NEW YORK (Reuters) - A Manhattan federal judge has denied a request for a new trial for Ross Ulbricht, the man convicted of being the mastermind behind the Silk Road online black market for illegal drugs
+NEW YORK, April 28 (Reuters) - A Manhattan federal judge has denied a request for a new trial for Ross Ulbricht, the man convicted of being the mastermind behind the Silk Road online black market for illegal drugs

-Calling evidence of Ulbricht’s guilt “overwhelming,” U.S. District Judge Katherine Forrest on Monday night rejected arguments that the defendant was improperly denied the right to review materials demonstrating his innocence, or examine alleged corruption by two “rogue” federal agents involved in the case.
+Calling evidence of Ulbricht’s guilt “overwhelming,” U.S. District Judge Katherine Forrest on Monday night rejected arguments that the defendant was improperly denied a right to review materials demonstrating his innocence, or examine alleged corruption by two “rogue” agents involved in the case.

 “According to Ulbricht, the government’s gamesmanship in this regard led to inadequate trial preparation, an inability to investigate whether certain evidence might be exculpatory, and, ultimately, an unfair trial,” Forrest wrote in a 25-page decision.
 “These arguments are without merit.”